Zer0JellyHub/Theme-Mods/README.md

 ## 📱 Mobile

 All overlays are mobile-optimised:
-- Header splits into two rows: Logo/Ping/Search/Avatar on top, all navigation tabs below
+- Header splits into two rows: Logo / Ping / 🎲 / 🔍 / ▲ / Avatar on top, all navigation tabs below
 - Tabs wrap automatically — no horizontal scrolling required
 - Poster grids adapt to screen width
 - Star picker works with touch